-The dilemma any therapist has with the discount feature is: who says what is a ‘discount’?
+The dilemma any therapist has with the discount feature is: who says what needs to be ‘known’; what is a really the ‘discount’?
 More importantly, what is being discounted?
-Speculating on this can make therapists reluctant to offer an interpretation to a client.
+Speculating on this can make good therapists reluctant to offer interpretations to a client.

 Then there are times when even a good therapist becomes part of the problem, rather than part of the solution.
-I have done this out of the best of intentions.
+I have done this a good few times – out of the best of intentions.
 This feature can arise when a therapist gets caught up with processes outside the consulting room.
 This is particularly feasible when powerful forces in the home spill over into the consulting room.